xw88-1933202/UW-CSE163-Project/README.md

 **test_file:** Run the following command to execute the test code:`python test_file.py`.
 The tests will run automatically and should produce no errors if the functions are working correctly.
 This code is designed to test the functions in diabetic.py.
 The code in test_file.py imports the necessary modules and functions from diabetic.py, reads in the insurance data file named "insurance_data.csv", and applies the three functions to it.
 This file also includes tests for each function to ensure they are working as expected.

+**_test_plot_file:_** Navigate to the project directory.
+Open the terminal and run the following command: `python test_plot_file.py`.
+The code will run and output the results of the tests for the pre-processed data for each of the bar_plot.py, pie_chart.py, and scatter_plot.py files using the test_small_data.csv file.
+This code check the following:
+    - The expected number of rows
+    - The expected number of columns
+    - The absence of any NaN values